nasa/Mixed-Reality-Exploration-Toolkit/README.md

 After importing this asset, modify the string in "Shader.Find" on line 160 of MTLLoader.cs to "Standard" (i.e. Shader.Find("HDRP/Lit")).

 ### Unity Packages
-* If the OpenVR Unity XR package doesn't install correctly using the Package Manager, it can also be downloaded from [GitHub](https://github.com/ValveSoftware/unity-xr-plugin).
+* If the OpenXR Unity XR package doesn't install correctly using the Package Manager, it can also be downloaded from [GitHub](https://github.com/ValveSoftware/unity-xr-plugin).
 Note, you will need to remove the reference to the OpenVR Unity XR package from the package.manifest if going this route.

 Now navigate in Unity to `Project > Assets > Framework > Scenes > MainScene` and open either VR or Desktop scene.